 Unlike the WAL receiver of a PostgreSQL standby server,

 by default flushes WAL data only when a WAL file is closed.

 The write-ahead log is streamed over a regular

 connection and uses the replication

 protocol.
-The connection must be made with a user having
+The connection must be made with a superuser or a user

 If the connection is lost, or if it cannot be initially established,